jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/nvidia-hwa-tutorial.md

 ## Linux Setups

-Linux 64-bit distribution is required. **In Jellyfin 10.8 the minimum required NVIDIA driver version is 470.57.02**.
+A 64-bit Linux distribution is required. **In Jellyfin 10.8 the minimum required NVIDIA driver version is 470.57.02**.

 ### Configure On Linux Host